Solar construction is helping states meet aggressive clean energy targets

 Q: What are other frequently asked questions about solar construction?

 On the technical side, we also get asked about using bifacial versus monofacial modules.
 Bifacial modules produce solar power from both sides of the panel and have higher efficiency ratings but require special equipment.
-The traditional, time-tested monofacial modules, on the other hand, produce solar power from one side and don’t require special mounting equipment.
+The traditional, time-tested monofacial modules, on the other hand, produce solar power from one side and do not require special mounting equipment.
 Deciding which modules to use requires further discussions about client project output goals, capital expenditure, module lead time and tracker manufacturer.